m-marie1/My-Notes/README.md

 # My-Notes
 A Notepad and a Note Taking app all at once.

+### Update

+These 2 shortcuts are global and can be used while the application is minimized:
+"ctrl + alt + c": To make a new note of text copied to the clipboard and save it automatically.
+"ctrl + alt + v": to append text copied to the clipboard to the current open note and save it separated by 2 empty lines from the previous text.

 ## Features
 - Open/ Save text files
 - Opening many windows